Vaughan Metropolitan Centre Station

 The most distinctive feature of this station is the domed main entrance building with a-zinc standing seam roof.
 The metal roof will be constructed as a cool roof with a high solar reflectance to reduce heat absorption, and contain skylights to allow daylight to penetrate down to concourse.
 The dome is supported on a ring-beam clad in prefinished dark grey steel and the building is glazed in bird-friendly fritted glass in curtain wall framing.
 Bicycle parking will be in the form of post and rings arrayed around both ends of the entrance, located under roof overhangs.
 The design team has worked with the City of Vaughan to apply environmental standards, such as the Toronto Green Standard, to the subway station.
 A green roof will be installed on the electrical substation.

-This station has been designed to maximize potential Transit Oriented Development with seven knockout panels; three south of Highway 7, two north of Highway 7, and two just south of the future Vaughan Street.
-A single continuous concourse level provides opportunities for three future developer connections to the west of the station, and three to the east.
+This station has been designed to maximize potential Transit Oriented Development with seven knockout panels along a single, continuous, unpaid concourse level and are designed to be barrier free.
 An additional knockout panel is provided at the south end of the concourse for a future secondary entrance.
-All connections enter into the unpaid circulation area.
-All future connections to concourse level will be barrier-free.

 Follow these links to the TTC Commission Reports and learn more about the conceptual design and features for Station: